jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 :::

-To send a preview, click on **Send Previe**w.
+To send a preview, click on **Send Preview**.
 Your device should already be registered as a test device and be listed under the target audience for the message if one is selected.
 </details>